Media art for public spaces with Ariana Gerstein and Monteith McCollum

 Monteith McCollum’s acclaimed films have screened at venues such as the Museum of Modern Art, the Hirshhorn Museum, and festivals including SXSW, Hot Docs, and the European Media Arts Festival.
 A recipient of the IFP Truer Than Fiction Spirit Award, Monteith’s work has also been supported by the Rockefeller Foundation, the National Endowment for the Arts, and the New York Foundation for the Arts.
 In addition to filmmaking, he creates innovative sound compositions for films and performances, merging his expertise in storytelling and audio to deliver engaging, multi-sensory experiences.

-"Clothing blowing in the wind carries its own lyrical power."ily lives with algorithms—we just don’t always call them that.”
+"Clothing blowing in the wind carries its own lyrical power."

 What We Bring is an outdoor media installation by Ariana Gerstein and Monteith McCollum that transforms thrifted clothing into projection surfaces.
 Suspended on lines like drying laundry, the clothing moves with the wind, altering the projected images and adding an organic, unpredictable quality.